 Red looks to the side to see Leaf smiling at her pokeball.
 He frowns, rubbing his elbow again.
 Why wasn’t there any recoil from withdrawing a pokemon like there is in releasing it?

 Red looks back at the charmander’s tail flame.
 One mystery at a time.
-He pulls a pocket notebook out and detaches a sheet of it.
-He holds it over the flame.
+He pulls his pocket notebook out and tears a sheet out, then holds it over the flame.

 Red blinks and looks at the charmander, who’s watching over its shoulder as he burns the paper.
 Red smiles and rubs its head, and they watch together as he lifts the paper away so it can burn on its own.
 When it’s burned almost down to his fingers, he blows it out.